yuxiamit/DBx1000_logging/README.md

 + Serial
 + Plover

-The full TPC-C implementation is deeply coupled with 2PL.
-Therefore, we put it in a separate repo.
+The full TPC-C implementation is in the *fulltpcc* branch.

 Thank you for your interest in this logging module.
 Please feel free to submit issues.
 Contributions are welcome.